carldea/cognitive/README.md

 What's important is that the `ViewModel` manages the state.
 Later, we'll look at how to bind data between the View and ViewModel to synchronize model data.

-The following is how MVVM is normally depected:
+The following is how MVVM is normally depicted:

 ![mvvm-ui-pattern](https://github.com/carldea/cognitive/assets/1594624/6e290bc4-2b5e-475f-991f-291b196e207f)